 Kalaloch Campground is located on the southwest coast of the Olympic Peninsula in Olympic National Park, on a high bluff adjacent to the Pacific Ocean.
+It is a good choice for those looking for Kalaloch or Ruby Beach camping.
 Although campsites are not directly on the beach, several of them overlook the water and there is beach access within the facility.
 The campground is large and set amidst a peaceful, coastal forest that thrives on the regions high annual rainfall.
 Rain or shine, it is one of the most visited areas of the park.

 Kalaloch, meaning "a good place to land" in the Quinault language, has no shortage of natural areas to explore.
 The Pacific shoreline just below provides ample habitat for marine life: tide pools reveal crabs and sea urchins at low tide; sea otters float on the surface of submerged kelp beds; shorebirds nest on beaches; and whales and dolphins occasionally emerge offshore.
 Beyond the national parks 73 miles of coastline lie three national wildlife refuges and one marine sanctuary.